OSQUAREG/Blogger-Zone/README.md

 ## 4. User Authentication

+### A) Authentication Category

+There are 2 main category of access to this Blog:

+#### i) Contributors

-Contributors (Authors and Commenters) are required to sign up and login with their account to be able to create, save or publish, edit and delete their articles.
+These consists of **Authors** and **Commenters** are required to sign up and login with their account to be able to create, save or publish, edit and delete their articles.

+#### ii) Viewers/Readers

-However, Viewers (Readers) can access and view or read articles published on the home page of this Blog, but cannot drop comments or write an article.
+However, **Viewers/Readers** can only view or read articles only published articles on the Home Page of this Blog.
+They can also view comments but cannot drop comments or write an article.

-**Sign Up Process:**
+### B) Authentication Processes

+#### i) Sign Up Process:

-* Every user must have a first name, last name, username (unique), email (unique) and a password.
-About Author is optional.
+* Every user must have a first name, last name, username (unique), email (unique) and a password to sign up using the Sign-Up Page to become a contributor.
+Also, 'About Author' field is optional.

-**Login Process:**
+#### ii) Login Process:

-* Contributors can either log in using a unique "username" (or a unique "email") and password.
+* Every contributor can either log in using a unique "username" (or a unique "email") and password.

 *NOTE: the passwords are hashed before they are saved on the database*

 ## 5) User Authorization

-Below are the authorizations checks put in place
+Below are various implemented authorizations level on this Blog:

-* Only logged users can create, save or publish, edit and delete only their own articles.
-* A logged-in user cannot edit or delete other authors publiched articles
-* A logged-in user cannot view other authors articles "saved as draft".
-* Logged-in users can only edit their user profile.

-## 6) User's Dashboard
+### A) Articles

+#### i) Creating, Saving and Publishing Articles

+Only contributors can create and either "save as draft" or publish articles on this blog.
+Saved articles can only be accessed by their authors and then, can still edit or publish them.

+#### ii) Viewing/Reading Articles

+All contributors and viewers can view/read all publised articles on the Home Page.

+#### iii) Editing and Deleting Articles

+Only the author of an article can edit or delete the article, either saved or published.

+#### iv) Viewing and Adding Comments

+All can view comments by others but only contributors can add comments to an article.

+### B) Users

+#### i) User Dashboard

-Logged in users are able to see their dashboard, which comprises of their User Profile and their Articles (published and saved as draft).
+Only logged in users can see their own dashboard, which has 2 sections namely; Your Profile and Your Articles (published and saved as draft).

+###### a.
+Your Profile section

-On the **User Profile Section**, users have button links to:
+Here, only logged-in users have button links to:

 * update their profile
 * delete their profile
+* log out of their session

+###### b.
+Your Article section

-On the User's Article Section, users see only their articles under 2 tabs:
+Logged-in users only see their articles, which are displayed under 2 separate tabs:

 * Published
-* Saved As Drafts
+* Saved As Draft

-## 7) Article Viewing & Commenting

-Logged in users are able to view/read and also add comments on a published article.

-However, not signed up or logged in viewers can only view comments but cannot add comments.
+Here, they also have buttons links to either create, view, edit, delete their articles.

 ## 8) Screenshots Samples